 This is the only and first photo safari to make the crater a real focus (as apposed to just blowing through on route to the Serengeti) and it’s the first specialised photo safari to visit the crater in the off-peak season.
 This means that it will yield photo results that are unique and different.
 Whether you are a seasoned photographer or just starting out, this safari will elevate your imagery and portfolio to a whole new level.

 You take a breathtakingly beautiful and scenic drive down the crater highlands and onto the vast and endless plains of what is arguably Africa’s top safari park.
 The Serengeti really needs no introduction and for this one-of-a-kind safari we have selected one of the remotest safari camps in the park, and one that is located in the most scenic part of the Serengeti.
 Our camp is located right away from the usual photo tourist traps and in a part of the Serengeti that is so beautiful, that it defies description.
 Umbrella-shaped thorn trees, rocky outcrops, hidden valleys and 360 degree views of pure Africa, are the order of the day on this special safari.

 Our camp in the Serengeti was initially chosen for its superb location but recently it was completely rebuilt and lucky for you, it is now the most luxurious camp located within the national park.
 Your room is large and spacious, with plenty of space to download and recharge your cameras.
 The friendly staff will simply blow you away!

 On this day, a safari drive into the heart of the park will see you taking a short 40 minute flight back to Arusha for your onward travel home.
 A day room can be booked for you upon request.
-If there is time, we will enjoy one last meal together at a restaurant located outside of Arusha and lunch is on me!
+If there is time, we will enjoy one last meal together at a restaurant in a leafy suburb of Arusha and lunch is on me!